makerdiary/python-keyboard/docs/getting-started.md

 ## Using Pair-keys

-Simultaneously pressing two keys (i.e., pressing them in an interval of less than 10ms) activates an alternate function.
+Simultaneously pressing two keys (_i.e._, pressing them in an interval of less than 10ms) activates an alternate function.

 Two sets of pair-keys are configured by default, to illustrate how to setup these keys.
 These include <kbd>J</kbd> <kbd>K</kbd> and <kbd>U</kbd> <kbd>I</kbd>.
 As shipped, simultaneously pressing <kbd>J</kbd> and <kbd>K</kbd> or <kbd>U</kbd> and <kbd>I</kbd> in a text editor will output a pre-defined string (_e.g._, "You just triggered pair keys #0").